rdiez/Tools/Unpack/README.txt

 tool with different command-line options.
 I can never remember them.

-All archive types do have something in common: when unpacking, you never know in advance whether you are going to litter the current directory with the extracted files, or whether everything is going into a subdirectory, and what that subdirectory is going to be called.
+All archive types do have something in common: when unpacking, you never know in advance whether you are going to litter the destination directory with the extracted files, or whether everything is going into a subdirectory, and what that subdirectory is going to be called.